DellProSupportGse/Tools/README.md

     4. Run the copied code
     5. It will ask you for the location of the downloaded SDDC from step 1 ans 2
     6. The rest will run as normal

+ ### How to use with Server Core/HCI OS:
+     1. Download the SDDC from this link <https://github.com/DellProSupportGse/PrivateCloud.DiagnosticInfo/archive/master.zip>
+     2. Right click and copy the downloaded master.zip
+     3. RDP into the node and open Notepad
+     4. Click Open and browse to the folder you wish to paste the master.zip and then paste it
+     5. Open SDDCOffline <https://raw.githubusercontent.com/DellProSupportGse/Tools/main/SDDCOffline.ps1> from a machine with a web brower and copy the code
+     6. Switch back to the Server Core/HCI node and paste it into a PowerShell session
+     7. It will ask you for the location of the downloaded SDDC from step 1 ans 2
+     8. The rest will run as normal

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## TSR Collector